OpenBB-finance/OpenBB/website/content/platform/usage/intros/fixedincome.md

 |openbb.fixedincome.usrates |Function | Plot various treasury rates from the United States |
 |openbb.fixedincome.ycrv |Function | Gets yield curve data from FRED |

-Alternatively you can print the contents of the Fixed Income SDK with:
+Alternatively you can print the contents of the Fixed Income Platform with:
 ​
 ```python
 help(openbb.fixedincome)